 - Yellow onion: I like to use a sweet yellow or Vidalia onion.

 - Basil: A handful of fresh basil (stems removed) is best here.
+If fresh basil isn't available, start with ½ teaspoon dry basil and adjust as needed.

-Start by quartering and coring the tomatoes.
+- Start by quartering and coring the tomatoes.
 Removing the core is an important step because it will affect the soup texture if left in.
 The tomato slices do not need to be uniform in size.
 Cut the bell pepper into 4-5 pieces.

-Transfer to the oven to roast on the middle rack at 425F for 30-35 minutes.
-You want everything to have a slight char but not be totally blackened or burned.
+The goal is for the tomatoes and peppers to have a slight char but not be totally blackened or burned.
 The tomatoes will look significantly reduced and there should only be a small amount of tomato juice on the pan.

 - For a more rustic texture, use an immersion blender instead of a blender.

 - Reheating: Single servings can be reheated in the microwave in just 1-2 minutes.
 Make sure to cover the bowl of soup with a paper towel etc. before reheating as it can make a big mess!
-Or reheat in a sauce pot on the stove over medium heat, stirring occassionally until warmed through.
+Or reheat in a sauce pot on the stove over medium heat, stirring occasionally until warmed through.

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 Roasted Tomato and Red Pepper Soup